 A 5-bit value is used to delay the A PWM signals with respect to B PWM signals.
 The value is the same for all channels.
 It can be programmed from 0 to 31 DCLK clock cycles.
-The default values is 11 DCLK clock cycles (01011).
-This value is mask programmable.
+The default values is 17 DCLK clock cycles (01011).
 These values can be changed at any time through the serial control interface.